Gavino Ledda: Works

-In April 1975, Feltrinelli published his masterpiece Padre Padrone (My Father, My Master) based on his own life and completed in 1974.
+In April 1975, Feltrinelli published his masterpiece Padre Padrone (My Father, My Master) based on his own life and completed it in 1974.
 The book was awarded with the Premio Viareggio and was published in forty languages.

-Based on the book, in 1977 Paolo and Vittorio Taviani directed Padre padrone (also known as Father and Master) for the Italian television, which won the Palme d'Or prize at the 1977 Cannes Film Festival.
+Based on the book, in 1977 Paolo and Vittorio Taviani directed Padre padrone (also known as Father and Master) for Italian television, which won the Palme d'Or prize at the 1977 Cannes Film Festival.

 Ledda continues to work as a writer publishing other books, novels, tales and poems.
 In 1984 he also wrote and directed a movie named Ybris.